Intel: Key acquisitions and investments (2010–present)

 In February 2015, Intel announced its agreement to purchase German network chipmaker Lantiq, to aid in its expansion of its range of chips in devices with Internet connection capability.

 In June 2015, Intel announced its agreement to purchase FPGA design company Altera for $16.7 billion, in its largest acquisition to date.
 The acquisition completed in December 2015.

 In October 2015, Intel bought cognitive computing company Saffron Technology for an undisclosed price.

 In August 2016, Intel purchased deep-learning startup Nervana Systems for over $400 million.

 In December 2016, Intel acquired computer vision startup Movidius for an undisclosed price.

 In March 2017, Intel announced that they had agreed to purchase Mobileye, an Israeli developer of "autonomous driving" systems for US$15.3 billion.

 In June 2017, Intel Corporation announced an investment of over ₹1100 crore for its upcoming Research and Development (R&D) centre in Bangalore, India.

 In January 2019, Intel announced an investment of over $11 billion on a new Israeli chip plant, as told by the Israeli Finance Minister.

-In November 2021, Intel recruited some of the employees of the Centaur Technology division from VIA Technologies, a deal worth $125 million, and effectively acquiring the talent and knowhow of their x86 division.
+In November 2021, Intel recruited some of the employees of the Centaur Technology division from VIA Technologies, a deal worth $125 million, and effectively acquiring the talent and know-how of their x86 division.
 VIA retained the x86 licence and associated patents, and its Zhaoxin CPU joint-venture continues.

 In December 2021, Intel said it will invest $7.1 billion to build a new chip-packaging and testing factory in Malaysia.
 The new investment will expand the operations of its Malaysian subsidiary across Penang and Kulim, creating more than 4,000 new Intel jobs and more than 5,000 local construction jobs.

-In December 2021, Intel announced its plan to take Mobileye automotive unit via an IPO of newly issued stock in 2022, maintaining its majority ownership of the company.
+In the same month, Intel announced its plan to take Mobileye automotive unit via an IPO of newly issued stock in 2022, maintaining its majority ownership of the company.

+In February 2022, Intel agreed to acquire Israeli chip manufacturer Tower Semiconductor for $5.4 billion.
+In August 2023, Intel terminated the acquisition as it failed to obtain approval from Chinese regulators within the 18-month transaction deadline.

 In May 2022, Intel announced that they have acquired Finnish graphics technology firm Siru innovations.
-The firm founded by ex-AMD Qualcomm mobile GPU engineers, is focused on developing software and silicon building blocks for GPU’s made by other companies and is set to join Intel’s fledgling Accelerated Computing Systems and Graphics Group.
+The firm founded by ex-AMD Qualcomm mobile GPU engineers, is focused on developing software and silicon building blocks for GPU's made by other companies and is set to join Intel's fledgling Accelerated Computing Systems and Graphics Group.

-In May 2022, it was announced that Ericsson and Intel, are pooling research and development to create high-performing Cloud RAN solutions.
-The organisations have pooled to launch a tech hub in California, USA.
-The hub focuses on the benefits that Ericsson Cloud RAN and Intel technology can bring to: improving energy efficiency and network performance, reducing time to market, and monetizing new business opportunities such as enterprise applications.
+In May 2022, it was announced that Ericsson and Intel have pooled to launch a tech hub in California to focus on the research and development of cloud RAN technology.
+The hub focuses on improving Ericsson Cloud RAN and Intel technology, including improving energy efficiency and network performance, reducing time to market, and monetizing new business opportunities such as enterprise applications.

+In April 2024, Intel reached a definitive agreement to sell 51% of Altera to Silver Lake.
+With this sale and Silver Lake now owning a majority stake, Intel also announced the cancellation of the potential IPO being conducted for Altera.